xaviermontane/THM/Writeups/README.md

-# You can save your personal write-ups in this directory.
+# You can save your personal write-ups in this directory after forking.